-There are several inlets through the boat that include valves for opening and closing such inlets.
-It is recommended to keep these inlets closed if the boat is out of use for a long time, and to open them again when the boat is used again.
-If the boat is lifted out from water or in rainy conditions, inlets should be kept open.
+There are several inlets through the boat with valves for opening and closing them.

-Always check that all hatches are securely closed before and after using the boat.

-Axopar Boats recommends that you keep the windows, doors, deck hatches, roof hatches, vents and interior doors closed while driving.
-In stormy weather, always keep them securely closed to minimize the risk of water getting into the boat and to avoid any personal injuries.

-In certain conditions and speeds, it is possible that water is sprayed inside through canopies, hatches or other openings, due to negative pressure or other effects.
-Risk for this can be minimized by closing the canopies, hatches or other openings.
+- Keep the inlets closed if the boat is out of use for a long time, and open them when the boat is taken into use again. - · Keep the inlets open in rainy conditions or if the boat is lifted out from water. - Always check that all hatches are securely closed before and after using the boat. - Keep the windows, doors, deck hatches, roof hatches, vents and interior doors closed while driving. - In stormy weather, always keep them securely closed to minimize the risk of personal injuries and water getting into the boat. - In certain conditions and speeds, it is possible that water is sprayed inside through canopies, hatches or other openings, due to negative pressure or other effects. - Risk for this can be minimized by closing the canopies, hatches or other openings.

-All doors and hatches must be kept shut when under way.
+Keep all doors and hatches shut while driving the boat.

-The figure shows the hatches that must be kept closed while under way or when the boat is left unmanned.
+The figure shows the hatches that must be kept closed while driving or when the boat is left unmanned.

 - (1) Inspection hatch in the engine bracket

 - (2) Floor hatch or multistorage roof hatch

-- (3) Console door
+- (3) Front cabin door

-- (4) Storage box hatches
+- (4) Front cabin roof hatch

 - (5) Front storage box